zhaoming1989/gitdir/readme.txt

-git is a distributed version control system. git is a free system under the GPL. git has a mutable index called stage. git  changes.
+git distributed version control system. git is a free system under the GPL. git has a mutable index called stage. git  changes.